Hedge funds feel the January blues as subscriptions slip

-The GlobeOp GO.L Capital Movement Index, which tracks monthly net subscriptions to and redemptions from hedge funds managing around $170 billion (111 billion pounds) of assets, declined 0.88 points to 140.18 this month.
+The GlobeOp Capital Movement Index, which tracks monthly net subscriptions to and redemptions from hedge funds managing around $170 billion of assets, declined 0.88 points to 140.18 this month.

 GlobeOp Chief Executive Hans Hufschmid attributed the decline to typical changes in investor strategy at the start of a new year and said historically the figures were encouraging.